barumau/pandunia/suomi/pandunia-suomi.md

 ## A

 a - luona (-lla, -ssa)
-a go - tuolla
-a in - sisällä (sisäpuolella)
 a jong - keskittyä (olla keskellä)
 a ke - missä?
 a kon - yhdessä
 a medi - välissä
 a min de - paitsi (miinus)
 a neu - äsken (vasta, juuri)
-a ni - täällä
 a nice - alla
 a poli mar - usein
 a pos - myöhemmin (tuleva)